Children’s well-being and happiness is at the very heart of Burstow’s ethos.

 Emotional Literacy Support Assistant

-Burstow have a highly trained ELSA (emotional literacy support assistant).
-You will be notified by the school’s SENCo should we feel your child would benefit from seeing our ELSA.
+Burstow are lucky to have a few ELSA's (emotional literacy support assistants).
+You will be notified by the school’s SENCo should we feel your child would benefit from seeing an ELSA.
 Examples of work covered during their sessions are social skills, emotions, bereavement, attachment, social stories and therapeutic stories, anger management, self-esteem and friendships.
 In addition, targeted research based interventions such as Superflex and Lego Therapy are used to address these areas.

 The whole school have adopted the JIGSAW scheme of work to cover the personal, social, health and economic (PSHE) curriculum.
 Jigsaw, the mindful approach to PSHE, is just that: an original and comprehensive scheme of learning which integrates personal, social, health and economic education with emphasis on emotional literacy, mental health and spirtual, moral and cultural development (SMSC), especially spiritual development.
 Jigsaw aims to help children know and value who they really are and how they relate to other people in this ever-changing world.
 Classes have weekly JIGSAW lessons and each half term a new piece of the puzzle is launched in assembly.

 We believe strongly in a Mindfulness based approach and so we follow the MindUp framework.
 Our staff have been trained by the Surrey Educational Psychology Service in order to increase their responsiveness to pupil’s needs.
 Mindfulness is about paying attention in a particular way – on purpose, in the present moment and without judgement (John Kabat-Zinn, 1994).
 It is not unusual to walk around our school and hear the sound of chimes and see teachers practising visualisation and breathing techniques with their classes.